kb-dk/public-adl-text-sources/README.md

 By instead appending info.json, such as

 http://kb-images.kb.dk/public/adl/goldschmidt/goldschmidt11/gold11085/info.json

+you can retrieve basic technical metadata for the page in jason format.

+Texts without facsimile should ideally still contain <pb/> elements and an @n attribute containing the pagination.
+If there <pb/>s with
+@facs attributes with URIs that cannot be dereferenced, these should contain a @rend attribute containing the word "missing".

 Texts without OCR uses TEI for document structure, work and metadata and page breaks only.
 Here is an example (from where we got page 85 above)